Ariadne — navigating the labyrinth of traceability

 Provides architectural visibility into the trace network.
 Lens enables teams to explore relationships across systems, requirements, and implementation — turning structural traces into system understanding.

 Ariadne complements your existing tool investments.
-It connects to your requirements system and your Git platform — no migrations, no workflow changes, no vendor lock-in.
+She connects to your requirements system and your Git platform — no migrations, no workflow changes, no vendor lock-in.

 Requirements Sources